stackoverprof/audiobox/README.md

 ### Explore

-Spotify provides you a highly curated playlist that is featured in the `/explore` page.
-You can eventually meet a playlists that match your taste and add them to your library.
-You can find a nice-looking carousel of track cards in this page to help you discover better.
+Spotify provides you with a highly curated playlist that is featured on the `/explore` page.
+You can eventually meet playlists that match your taste and add them to your library.
+You can find a nice-looking carousel of track cards on this page to help you discover better.

 ### Charts

-There's also a sub page of `/explore?tab=charts` where you can see the daily/weekly global/local track ranking that will keep you updated!
+There's also a sub-page of `/explore?tab=charts` where you can see the daily or weekly global/local track ranking that will keep you updated!

 ### Music Player

-Yes! it's a feature to let you listen to the preview of the tracks you love, you can click the play button in the track or even to play the whole playlist continously in their order.
-If you wan't to listen the full version, there's also a link provided in the mini player (bottom-left) that will redirect you to the Spotify App.
+Yes! it's a feature to let you listen to the preview of the tracks you love, you can click the play button on the track or even play the whole playlist continuously in their order.
+If you want to listen to the full version, there's also a link provided in the mini-player (bottom-left) that will redirect you to the Spotify App.

 ### History